MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [ ] The current ratio
 - [ ] Debt-to-equity ratio

-> **Explanation:** Qualitative data deals with non-numerical insights—such as leadership quality, brand perception, and corporate culture—while metrics like revenue growth, current ratio, and D/E ratio are quantitative measures.
+> **Explanation:**( Qualitative data deals with non-numerical insights—such as leadership quality, brand perception, and corporate culture—while metrics like revenue growth, current ratio, and D/E ratio are quantitative measures.)

----

 ### What is the main purpose of ratio analysis in quantitative evaluation?
 - [ ] To provide a purely subjective view of company performance